SYZYGY-DEV333/PyWeb/README.md

 # PyWeb
 PyWeb is a simple yet fully-funtional web browser made in Python.
 It is designed to do everything a good web browser needs to do as a viable alternative to Midori, NetSurf, and other small browsers.
 It is made with PyQt and Python 3, and will run on any platform that supports both of those.
 It renders with WebKit, so expect good quality.
 It is made to run on linux and not tested with Windows, although if you have Python 3 and PyQt4 or 5, it will work.
-You can use the Installer on Linux which is provided on the Releases page.
+You can use the provided packages on Linux which will be provided starting at version 1.2 on the Releases page.

 ## Features
 - Bookmarks